-That was his excuse.
+So that was his excuse.

-So there's no telling when he might disappear.
+There's no telling when he might disappear.
 He's a rolling stone, the real deal, but Senjogahara and I had gone to him just last Monday about her problem-as well as on Tuesday, to deal with loose ends.
 I, myself, had seen him the day before, too.
-Considering all that, I was sure he would still be in that abandoned building.
+Considering all that, I was sure he in that abandoned building.